ChaeSangJung/wetube/README.md

 - #2.21 Home Controller
 - #2.22 Home Controller part Two
 - #2.23 Join Controller
+- #2.24 Log In and User Profile Controller
+- #2.25 More Controlers

 ## Review
 - get vs use